janchorowski/dl_uwr/lab_guide/Readme.md

 ========

 We have two configured machines ai-01.stud.ii and ai-02.stud.ii, on which you can run computations.
-Users home directories aren't sync with home directories used on labs computers so you will have to set up correct files (for example .bashrc, .vimrc) from scratch.
+Users home directories should be sync with home directories used on labs computers.
+(If no see "Problems").

 Software
 ========